happyfeetfollowme/tdccp-ecommerce-platform/Requirement and Design/user-service.md

 -   **Logic:**
     1. Extract the `userId` from the JWT payload.
     2. Fetch the user from the database using the `userId`.
-    3. Return the user object.
+    3. Return the user object, including their `role`.

 ### `PUT /api/users/me`